Life on Campus

-Student Life & Leadership, Health, Wellness, Counseling & Career Services, and Auxiliary Services – all within the Division of Student Affairs – serve to ensure that UCI’s learning and living environment positively contributes to students attaining their academic goals and being prepared for the next stage in their lives, be it attending graduate school or pursuing a fulfilling career.
+Student Life & Leadership, Enrollment Management, and Auxiliary Services – all within the Division of Student Affairs – serve to ensure that UCI’s learning and living environment positively contributes to students attaining their academic goals and being prepared for the next stage in their lives, be it attending graduate school or pursuing a fulfilling career.

 Student Life & Leadership

 Student Life & Leadership is comprised of a number of services including:

 - Center for Black Cultures, Resources & Research